A624 road: Route (north to south)

-The road begins at the crossroads in central Glossop consisting of the A57 High Street East and West, the B6105 northbound and the A624 southbound.
+The road begins at the crossroads next to Norfolk Square in central Glossop consisting of the A57 High Street East and West, the B6105 northbound and the A624 southbound.
 It moves through Charlestown and on up Chunal hill, past the old Grouse Inn (now closed) and the Monk's Road turning.
 Down the other side it passes under Lantern Pike, through Little Hayfield, before going through Hayfield on a relief flyover, passing the junction with the A6015.
 It continues southwards, climbing to Peep o' Day farm before descending to a TOTSO junction in the hamlet of New Smithy, beyond which the route is mainly through built-up areas.
 It passes under the twin Chapel Milton railway viaduct before crossing Black Brook and running down Hayfield Road and finishing at Town End in Chapel-en-le-Frith.

 Some parts of the route parallel the A6, especially near Chinley and Chapel.
 Local bus routes 61, 62, 64 and 69 use the road as a transportation corridor; there are many bus stops along the route.